DonSudak/DonSudak/README.md

 ### 🚀 About Me

 Backend Python developer with DevOps experience.
 I build reliable systems and automate everything I can.

-Love working with APIs, databases, and deployment pipelines.
-Currently focused on collaborative development and scaling solutions.

 ---